Universities with an Outstanding Faculty in Regulatory Affairs

-Dr. Burnett holds the Regulatory Affairs Certification (RAC) in U.S. and European Regulations from the Regulatory Affairs Professionals Society.
+Dr. Bruce Burnett holds the Regulatory Affairs Certification (RAC) in U.S. and European Regulations from the Regulatory Affairs Professionals Society.
 He completed his doctorate in chemistry at the Massachusetts Institute of Technology and an NIH postdoctoral fellowship in genetics at Harvard Medical School.

-Eun-Ok Im, PhD – Duke University
+Amanda Parrish, PhD – Duke University

 George Washington University

-George Washington University—often referred to as GW—is based in Washington, D.C. and is considered one of the best research universities in the country.
+George Washington University—often referred to as GW—is based in Washington, D.C., and is considered one of the best research universities in the country.
 Some of the school’s most prominent research comes out of the Milken Institute of Public Health, the School of Engineering and Applied Science, the Columbian College of Arts and Sciences, and the School of Medicine and Health Sciences.
 George Washington alumni and faculty include politicians, chief executives, scientists, Nobel laureates, MacArthur fellows, Olympic athletes, Academy Award and Golden Globe winners, and royalty.

 The regulatory affairs department is located within the GW School of Medicine and Health Sciences and offers two degrees for aspiring regulatory affairs professionals.
 The first is an online master’s degree in health science and the second is an online graduate certificate.
 Students within these regulatory affairs programs learn how to apply global regulatory tools and strategies for all kinds of healthcare products, including drugs, biologics, medical devices, and diagnostics.

-Daniela Drago, PhD – George Washington University
+Melissa Tice, PhD – George Washington University

 Northeastern offers many academic options for regulatory affairs professionals: most notably, a master of science in regulatory affairs for drugs, biologics, and medical devices.
-The program prepares students to manage a variety of regulatory activities throughout the regulatory process, from discovery to commercialization.
+The program prepares students to manage various regulatory activities throughout the regulatory process, from discovery to commercialization.
 The program is flexible and can be completed part-time or full-time and online, at one of the school’s campuses (Boston, Seattle, Charlotte, or Toronto), or in a hybrid format.